 Chronic fatigue is a term that means fatigue which lasts for a long period of time.

 There is no diagnostic test for chronic fatigue syndrome.
-The diagnosis is made on the basis of symptoms and the exclusion of other causes of fatigue.
+The diagnosis is made on the basis of symptoms and the exclusion of common medical causes of fatigue.

 The onset of chronic fatigue syndrome can be either sudden or gradual.